cpageler93/christoph.pageler.me/_posts/2018-09-24-ios-privacy-policy-app.markdown

 Hey,

 as you may have read in the [news][9to4macnews], starting from October 3, 2018 all apps need a privacy policy before they can be submitted on the App Store.
-Apple is now.

 On the AppStore Connect website Apple announces the following: